You are here

 Some additional requirements apply to advertising particular types of therapeutic goods.

-Advertising for services that inherently involve therapeutic goods, need to comply with the legislative requirements for advertising therapeutic goods as well as any requirements governing the advertising of services.
+Advertising for services that inherently involve therapeutic goods, need to comply with:

 The Therapeutic Goods Advertising Compliance Education Strategy outlines the approach the TGA will use to identify, engage with, and educate stakeholders about advertising requirements.

-The Therapeutic Goods Advertising Compliance Education Plan outlines our compliance education priorities, detailed activities and timings against these.
+The Therapeutic Goods Advertising Compliance Education Plan outlines our compliance education priorities and planned activities.